midairlogn/Gemini_WebUI_ML/README.md

 ![Screenshot](https://raw.githubusercontent.com/midairlogn/Gemini_WebUI_ML/main/screenshots/screenshot2.png)

+## Some tips
+1. Please clear chat history every time you exit this page or choose a new model to start a new conversation .
+2. If received any error message , please clear chat history to continue .
+DO NOT try to contine this dialogue .
+3.  ( Optional ) You will receive the original markdown code from gemini if you Enable *Optional Features* on the sidebar .
+You can go to [dillinger](https://dillinger.io/) to view them .
+4.  **DO NOT** translate the Gemini-WebUI-ML page .
+Translating that page will result in the unstability of the programme and you might receive an error message .
+If you accidentally translate that page .
+Please refresh .
 ## Preparation : Gemini's API key

 To replicate the project in local host you must obtain a gemini api key from the follwing website [here](https://ai.google.dev/) and include them in the `.env` as shown in the `.env-example` .